bodyaTrachuk/TestFullStackProject/README.md

 # TestFullStackProject
 HTML | CSS | JS | ReactJS | NodeJS &amp; Express &amp; MongoDB

-* start server and connect to MongoDB |
+* start server and connect to MongoDB, but before that, enter your access key from Mongo |
   command to start server - npm run dev

 * start client |